bdebut01/projects/ecosym/README.md

 to read and affect changes to the ocean.

-## Instructions on how to run code
+## How To Run Code

 In order to run the project, you will need python installed and the Pillow image library.
 To start, type
-    python main.py
+    `python main.py`
 at a terminal.
 You have the option to include command-line parameters to specify the way in which the graphics will be implemented, as follows:
 1. If no parameters are provided, the graphics are disabled.
-2. If you use the command line flag -g with no extra arguments, the default graphics behavior (output only to file) will be enabled.
+2. If you use the command line flag `-g` with no extra arguments, the default graphics behavior (output only to file) will be enabled.
-3. If you would like other graphics parameters, you can specify an argument to the -g flag, which can contain any of the following characters:
+3. If you would like other graphics parameters, you can specify an argument to the `-g` flag, which can contain any of the following characters:
-    a. f - enables output to image files in the current directory
+  a. `f` - enables output to image files in the current directory
-    b. s - automatically opens the default image viewer with the current frame
+  b. `s` - automatically opens the default image viewer with the current frame
-    c. d - debug output of the last frame to a csv file (not really intended for use)
+  c. `d` - debug output of the last frame to a csv file (not really intended for
+        use)

 Examples:
 To launch the simulation with graphics output to file, enter

-    python main.py -g
+`python main.py -g`

 To launch a simulation with automatic graphics output and files, enter

-    python main.py -g fs
+`python main.py -g fs`

 Once you have launched the simulation, you must answer some questions about the specific simulation parameters you would like to use.
 The program will prompt